molnara/crimson-veil/DEVELOPMENT_GUIDE.md

 - Atmospheric without being oppressive

 ### Avoid These Anti-Patterns
-- Ã¢Å“â€” Punishing difficulty (not Dark Souls, not survival horror)
+- ÃƒÂ¢Ã…â€œÃ¢â‚¬â€ Punishing difficulty (not Dark Souls, not survival horror)
-- Ã¢Å“â€” Overwhelming UI/systems (keep it simple and clean)
+- ÃƒÂ¢Ã…â€œÃ¢â‚¬â€ Overwhelming UI/systems (keep it simple and clean)
-- Ã¢Å“â€” Tedious grinding (gathering should feel satisfying, not repetitive)
+- ÃƒÂ¢Ã…â€œÃ¢â‚¬â€ Tedious grinding (gathering should feel satisfying, not repetitive)
-- Ã¢Å“â€” Complex crafting trees (Valheim-simple, not Factorio-complex)
+- ÃƒÂ¢Ã…â€œÃ¢â‚¬â€ Complex crafting trees (Valheim-simple, not Factorio-complex)
-- Ã¢Å“â€” Time pressure mechanics (let player explore at their own pace)
+- ÃƒÂ¢Ã…â€œÃ¢â‚¬â€ Time pressure mechanics (let player explore at their own pace)

 ## Version Control Notes